netidx/netidx-book/src/resolver_tool.md

 # Resolver Command Line Tool

 The resolver command line tool allows you to query and update the resolver server from the command line.
-It's mostly intended for testing and debugging.
 There are several kinds of querys/manipulations it can perform,

 - `list`: list entries matching a specified pattern
 - `table`: query the table descriptor for a path